How to successfully redesign your website to achieve better results?

 Structure for search engines and humans

-Create pillar pages that summarize a topic and link them to more specific pages.
+Create pillar pages that summarize a theme and link them to more specific pages.
 This interlinking improves semantic relevance and promotes natural referencing.
 For the user, the journey becomes more fluid and the discovery of the offer more logical.

 Content optimization and cannibalization prevention